• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 Posted on Thu August 21, 2025.

 It's the one room name that befuddles people (unless they are out of the advertising industry).
 "What is GVW?" we are sometimes asked.
 "It's not a 'what' it is a 'whom'.
 GVW = Graham Victor Warsop, the celebrated creative director and South Advertising icon.
 He's a friend.
-When we bought the hotel he offered to do a a bedroom room".
+When we bought the hotel he offered to do a bedroom room".
 Or was it the other way around ?).
 It's one of the 17 storied bedrooms in the hotel

 GVW has been a part of our lives for the best parts of it.